 Have you ever wondered what the best calendar app for the iPhone was?
-Calendar apps for iPhone are a tough thing to advise for because different people use them in different ways.
-Some people are busier than others (meeting wise), and others use their calendar as a to-do system (personally I question your sanity if you are this way).
+Calendar apps for iPhone are a tough thing to offer advice about because different people use them in different ways.
+Some people are busier than others (meeting-wise), and others use their calendar as a to-do system (personally I question your sanity if you are this way).
 All of the primary calendar apps I tried are great but might not fit how you use a calendar app.

 Apple’s Calendar App

 There is a lot to like about Apple’s default calendar app for iPhone.

 It shows the date icon on the home screen (something no other app can do without using a notification badge).
 When I’m using this app, I stay in the “List View” to scroll my upcoming events.
 I don’t have many events on my calendar (I tried to avoid meetings like the plague).
 But, I do like to get a glance at my week to know what I have coming up.
 It’s heavily integrated with the rest of Apple’s platform.